CareCru/cc-analytics-wiki/Production.md

 ## Scheduled Production
 Uses the monetary amount attached to upcoming delivered procedures and appointments for the **current day and days in the future**.

+> Note: Only dates including the current day and any in the future are included in the Scheduled Production metric.
+> Note: In Tracker these models are independent and as such both are counted; therefore by convention both cannot be entered for the same upcoming visit or it will result in double-counting.

 <details>
 <summary>Technical Details:</summary>